sal55/langs/pcl8.md

 This documents some details of the IL I now use in my lower-level language whole-program compilers.

 Note that I am not offering a working product that anyone code download and use.
 Just describing the design of an IL which I have refined and which seems to work well for me.

-I don't got into details of how the IL is generated, or what comes next.
+I don't go into details of how the IL is generated, or what comes next.

 ### Overview